How does this company make money?

 What does this company depend on?

-The mechanism depends on titanium and superalloy forgings from specialty aerospace metallurgy suppliers, FAA Production Organization Approval and EASA Part 21 Production Organization Approval, Pratt & Whitney and Rolls-Royce engine program partnerships for integrated avionics, the altitude simulation test cells in Phoenix and Chennai, and ITAR export licenses for defense aerospace components.
+The company cannot operate without titanium and superalloy forgings from specialty aerospace metallurgy suppliers, its FAA Production Organization Approval and EASA Part 21 Production Organization Approval, engine program partnerships with Pratt & Whitney and Rolls-Royce for integrated avionics, the altitude simulation test cells in Phoenix and Chennai, and ITAR export licenses that permit it to ship defense aerospace components.

 Who depends on this company?

-Boeing and Airbus production lines would face aircraft delivery delays without certified auxiliary power units and environmental control systems.
-Regional airlines operating Embraer and Bombardier aircraft depend on specific avionics retrofits to meet NextGen ADS-B compliance requirements.
-Military contractors require ITAR-controlled inertial navigation systems for which no equivalent alternative can be sourced within certification timeframes.
+Boeing and Airbus production lines would face aircraft delivery delays if the company stopped supplying certified auxiliary power units and environmental control systems.
+Regional airlines flying Embraer and Bombardier aircraft depend on its avionics retrofits to meet NextGen ADS-B compliance requirements.
+Military contractors rely on its ITAR-controlled inertial navigation systems and have no certified alternative they could switch to within the required timeframes.

 How does this company scale?